EmenstaNougat/ESP32-BlueJammer/README.md

 **The whole 2.4GHz broadband!** Everything that works on 2.4GHz is being interfered, like:
 audio in speakers being transmitted over bluetooth, microphones on 2.4GHz, smartphone connections, WiFi, RC Drones (etc.), IoT devices, smart gadgets, wireless keyboard & mouse, just anything on 2.4GHz!

 Ideal for controlled disruption and security testing.
-Based on 2,4GHz communication.
+Based on 2.4GHz communication.

-It has a big range (over 30Meters+ - may vary on your antenna and hardware setup!) on newest Bluetooth versions with casual 2.4GHz antennas, you can easily increase this aswell by taking some simple "bigger" router antennas.
+It has a big range (over 30Meters+ - may vary on your antenna and hardware setup!) on newest Bluetooth versions with casual 2.4GHz antennas, you can easily increase this as well by taking some simple "bigger" router antennas.
-An amplifier (2.4GHz) may be an good option too!
+An amplifier (2.4GHz) may be a good option too!

 Remember that jamming is illegal and should not be used with malicious intent!